mrich316/Open311.GeoReportApi/README.md

 ## For early adopters only.

-As of today, this project is an aspnet web api.
+As of today, this project is an aspnet web api targetting `netcoreapp1.1` and `net451`, making it available to all major platforms (windows, linux, macos).
 To use as-is, you can implement interfaces in the namespace `Open311Open311.GeoReportApi.Services` and replace the in-memory implementations in `Startup.cs`.

 We know this is sub-optimal and we will try to create a reusable (and documented)